Henry F. Ashurst

-Ashurst's political career was noted for a self-contradictory voting record, the use of a sesquipedalian vocabulary, and for a love of public speaking that earned him a reputation as one of the Senate's greatest orators.
+Ashurst's political career was noted for a self-contradictory voting record, for the use of a sesquipedalian vocabulary, and for a love of public speaking that earned him a reputation as one of the Senate's greatest orators.
 Among the sobriquets assigned to him were "the Dean of Inconsistency", "Five-Syllable Henry", and the "Silver-Tongued Sunbeam of the Painted Desert".

 Background

-Ashurst was born on September 13, 1874 in a covered wagon near Winnemucca, Humboldt County, Nevada to William and Sarah Ashurst, the second of ten children.
-His family moved to a ranch near Williams, Arizona when he was two, and he attended school in Flagstaff.
+Ashurst was born on September 13, 1874, in an uncovered wagon near Winnemucca, Humboldt County, Nevada, to William and Sarah Ashurst, the second of ten children.
+His family moved to a ranch near Williams, Arizona, when he was two, and he attended school in Flagstaff.
 At the age of ten he showed his ambition to be a senator by writing "Henry Fountain Ashurst, U.S. Senator from Arizona" into a speller.

 After dropping out of school at the age of thirteen, he worked as a cowboy on his father's ranch.

 At the age of nineteen, Ashurst was made the turnkey at the county jail in Flagstaff.
 While working at the jail, he developed an interest in the law by reading Blackstone's Commentaries.
 He later worked at a local lumber yard and studied law at night.
 In 1895, he worked as a lumberjack in the Los Angeles area and as a hod carrier in San Francisco.
 Following a brief return to Flagstaff, Ashurst enrolled at Stockton Business College (now Humphreys College), and graduated in 1896.
 Ashurst was admitted to the bar in 1897 and began a law practice in Williams.
 He completed his formal education with a year at the University of Michigan Law School beginning in 1903.

-In 1904, Ashurst married Elizabeth McEvoy Reno, an Irish-born widow with four children from her first marriage.
+In 1904, Ashurst married Elizabeth McEvoy Reno, an Irish-born widow with one child from her first marriage.
 She had moved to Flagstaff with her children to establish and manage a Weather Bureau station.
 She served as his political advisor for the rest of her life.
 Mrs. Ashurst died on November 1, 1939.